 Less Obvious Signs

-Men and older people might exhibit signs of depression that are slightly different.
-Instead of seeming quiet and slow, they may seem jacked up and incredibly angry.
-Although the person with depression may feel very isolated and alone, he might actively push away loved ones.
-The person might seem irritable and hostile, constantly reacting with anger or yelling.
-The person might be agitated, pacing and wringing his hands, all while refusing to answer questions.
-He might yell, throw things or curse when asked to disclose his feelings, all in the hopes that people will stop asking questions.
-He might rage against other drivers while in the car or scream at the television.
+Men and older people might exhibit signs that are slightly different than the typical symptoms of depression.
+Instead of seeming quiet and slow, they may seem excitable and angry.
+Although he may feel isolated and alone, he might actively push loved ones away.
+The person might seem irritable and hostile, constantly reacting with anger or yelling, or be agitated, pacing and wringing his hands.
+Although these behaviors might seem like the exact opposite of depression, the person struggling may actually be leaving clues as a way to ask for help.

 Living With Depression

-It can be difficult to live with someone who is depressed.
+Living with someone who is depressed can be difficult.
 The person might seem angry, upset or even abusive, and you may have no idea what has caused the change.
-Some men, as mentioned, may lash out at those they love in response to depressive symptoms, and those outbursts can be emotionally and physically dangerous.
-Teens who are experiencing depression may be difficult to separate from teens who are not depressed.
-After all, most teens are secretive, emotional and heavy sleepers.
-Teens with depression may seem sullen or hopeless, however, and they may vacillate between wanting your help and pushing you away.
-Again, this can be incredibly difficult to deal with as a parent.
+Teens who are struggling with depression may seem sullen or hopeless, vacillating between wanting your help and pushing you away.3

-Helping a parent experiencing depression can also be difficult.
+Helping a parent with depression can also be difficult.
 It can be hard for adult children to approach their parents and have a frank talk about something so private.
 In addition, our culture suggests that adults should be depressed or upset about growing older, so adult children may not consider depression in their parents to be abnormal or cause for concern.
-They may simply allow their parents to push them away, instead of providing help.

 The family can seem strained and relationships can be pushed to the breaking point.
 That’s why getting help is so important, both for the depressed person and for those who care about that person.
 Through treatment, the whole family can heal.